-Deputations were heard at the Council Agenda Briefing.
+Deputations were heard at the Council Agenda Briefing held 20 February.

-Deputations will be received in respect to Item 10.3.1 Proposed 36 Level (118.2m) Comprehensive Mixed Use Development - Lots 2-20 (Nos 72 & 74) Mill Point Road, South Perth
+Deputations were permitted in respect to Item 10.3.1 Proposed 36 Level (118.2m) Comprehensive Mixed Use Development - Lots 2-20 (Nos 72 & 74) Mill Point Road, South Perth.
+Deputations were heard from the following, all speaking FOR the Officer Recommendation: